web-deps/odom/docs/components.md

 #### Conclusion

 You can use whichever method best suits your use case.
-If you have decided not to use build tools, your best alternative would in most cases be [`fetchAsset`](#fetchasset) as you do less work than using [`fetch`](#fetch).
-If you use build tools, you use appropriate file loaders for each type of asset.
+If you have decided not to use build tools, your best alternative would in most cases be [`assetManager`](#assetmanager) as you do less work than using `window.fetch` or `window.import`.
+If you use build tools, you can use appropriate file loaders for each type of asset.

 If a component is so complex, you might want to import other assets other than markup and styles.
 For example, you might put all events in an `[`eventListeners`](api/create-component/create-component.md#eventListeners) object in a different JavaScript module.